82 Uses for Paracord That Will Surprise You

 11. Bow Drill

-Making with friction is primitive but effective and of course, you can use a paracord to do this!
-A bow drill can help you make a faster and better than using your hands.
+Making fire with friction is primitive but effective and of course, you can use a paracord to do this!
+A bow drill can help you make a fire faster and better than using your hands.

-It is even better if you’re not used to making a from scratch.
+It is even better if you’re not used to making a fire from scratch.
 We wouldn’t think twice about packing a bunch of paracord survival bracelets in our gear.

 12. Clothes Line